Frequently Asked Questions

 Villanova University offers several team-sport seasons in the fall and spring semesters.
 They also offer tournaments both in the fall and spring.
 Please check our Fall Sports or Spring Sports to see what is currently offered.

 You can register as a Free Agent or a complete team.
 Most seasons and tournaments offer three divisions: Men's, Women's and Coed.
-One person can compete in both a single gender and coed division of the same sport, however, the Intramural Department is not responsible for schedule conflicts.
+One person can compete in both a single gender and coed division of the same sport, however, the Intramural Sports Department is not responsible for schedule conflicts.
 Teams are formed in several ways: dorm floors, campus organizations, Greek organization, friends, etc.

 The forfeit fee ensures that your team will show up to all the assigned games.
 The fees vary by sport/activity and are listed on the Fall Sports and Spring Sports pages next to each sport/activity.
-If you attend the captain's meeting and all your games, than your fee will be refunded during a refunding period after the end of the season/tournament.
+If you attend the captain's meeting and all your games, then your fee will be refunded during a refunding period after the end of the season/tournament.
 An e-mail will be sent to the captain if they are eligible for a refund regarding the dates and times he/she can pick it up.
-If you know in advance that your team cannot field the minimum amount of participants than you can contact the Intramural Office about the cancellation by 5:00PM of the business day prior to the event, in order to save your forfeit fee.
+If you know in advance that your team cannot field the minimum amount of participants then you can contact the Intramural Office about the cancellation by 5:00PM of the business day prior to the event, in order to save your forfeit fee.
 If a team decides to forfeit the entire season or tournament, you will lose your fee regardless of notice given.

 Yes.
 BUT all additions must be made before the captain's meeting.
 Each addition must fill out a waiver in order to participate/ be added to the roster.
 Waivers can be dropped off at the front desk on the 3rd floor of the Davis Center.

 If either team does not agree with a call, the captain, and only the captain (or acting captain if captain is not present) can approach the official(s) for an explanation.
 A rule can be overturned after this time.
 If this caucus takes up a generous amount of time, the game clock may be stopped for further discussion.
 Protests of an entire contest based on rules or calls must be made before the teams leave the field of the contest.
 The formal protest will be settled at that time by the supervisor on duty.
-A team may protest illegal players at any time [e.g. players on more than one team in the same division (division meaning gender -- men's, women's, co-ed); players not on the official roster; etc.].
+A team may protest illegal players at any time [e.g. players on more than one team in the same division (division meaning gender -- men's, women's, Open); players not on the official roster; etc.].
 If you suspect a team of having illegal players you can e-mail us and we will investigate the matter; please do not abuse this procedure -- you must have a legitimate reason to believe a player to be 'illegal'.

 Of course.
-Student employees are vital to the operations of the Intramural Department.
+Student employees are vital to the operations of the Intramural Sports Department.
 Please check the employment page for any positions available, where you will have room for growth.

 Philadelphia City 6 was developed in 1986 as a way to encourage recreational sports and social interaction among the city universities.
 City 6 is composed of Drexel University, LaSalle University, Saint Joseph ’s University, Temple University, University of Pennsylvania and Villanova University.
 Today they offer championships in Flag Football, Volleyball, Basketball and Softball.
 Visit the City 6 website for more information: www.phillycity6.com.